cfpb/regtech-data-validator/README.md

 data collection file formats.
 It currently supports the small business lending (SBL) data collected for 2024, but may support more formats in the future.
-This tool is intended for testing purposes, allowing a quick way to check the validity of a file without having to submit it through the full CFPB-hosted filing systems.
+This tool is intended for testing purposes, allowing a quick way to check the validity of a file without having to submit it through the full filing systems.

 ### Validating data